 The advantage of the use of personal devices for work use, commonly known as “Bring-Your-Own-Device (BYOD)”, is that remote workers can use the technology they are comfortable and familiar with while reducing equipment costs for their employer.
 To allow remote workers to use their personal devices safely there are key technologies and best practices that can be implemented to maintain a secure environment.

-By using a remote access environment such as Office 365, or software like Atera, remote workers can access work files and emails from a secured server without needing to sync data to their personal devices.
+By using a remote access environment or virtual private networks (VPNs) such as Office 365, or software like Atera, remote workers can access work files and emails from a secured server without needing to sync data to their personal devices.
 By not having company data synced with their remote devices the risk of data breaches in the event of theft is mitigated and data can be backed up to the organization’s servers, preventing data loss due to hard drive failures.

 Remote workers that work outside of a home office typically need a network connection to perform their duties.
 This need for a connection can cause temptations for remote workers to use potentially insecure public wifi hotspots.